In this article we will look at supporting teachers in dealing with student emotions and how they connect to student learning.

 Students who may seem like they don’t belong in the traditional classroom, may actually thrive outside the classroom where they are encouraged to follow their goals and passions in their own way.

-Working with positive emotions we feel when learning brings our success to new highs.
+Working with positive emotions students feel when learning brings their success to new highs.

-Not dealing with negative emotions we feel when learning brings our desire for success to new lows.
+Not dealing with negative emotions students feel when learning brings their desire for success to new lows.

-So hopefully, after reading this article you agree with me just how important emotions are when it comes to learning.
+So hopefully, after reading this article dear teachers, you will agree with me as to just how important emotions are when it comes to learning.

 Share Your Thoughts!